-Philip Moustakis is counsel in the Litigation group.
-Philip advises companies and individuals on SEC enforcement matters, other regulatory and criminal enforcement investigations, internal investigations, and cryptocurrencies and blockchain technology.
+Philip Moustakis is counsel in the Government Enforcement & Internal Investigations and Blockchain & Cryptocurrency practice groups.
+Philip advises companies and individuals on SEC enforcement matters, other regulatory enforcement investigations, internal investigations, and blockchain-based solutions and digital assets.

-Philip has extensive experience with securities enforcement matters.
-For more than a decade prior to entering private practice, he served as senior counsel in the SEC’s Division of Enforcement, investigating and prosecuting complex matters involving violations of the federal securities laws.
+For more than a decade prior to entering private practice, Philip served as Senior Counsel in the SEC’s Division of Enforcement, investigating and prosecuting complex matters involving violations of the federal securities laws.
 Prior to the SEC, Philip served as an Assistant Attorney General in the Investor Protection Bureau of the New York Attorney General’s Office, investigating and prosecuting violations of the Martin Act and other investor and consumer protection laws.

 Philip received a J.D. from New York University School of Law, and a B.A. in Philosophy, cum laude, from Purchase College.